 The Three-Ring Rascals series by Kate Klise

 This series is about two mice and their life in the greatest circus in the world!!
 All of the books are very sweet.
 They are character driven, but there is enough action to keep everyone interested.
 Be aware that there are some things that might not be quite right for your family.
 For example, one couple gets married after knowing each other for a week and one character runs away.
 As always, preview!
 I found everything to be told in a humorous way and age appropriate, but every family is different!
 It also opened up so many conversations about grace, and how the kids can tell us anything, and that running away won’t solve the problems.
+I don’t mind book with problems, as long as there are consequences to those problems – and this series definitely shows the consequences.

 Related: Looking for more books that you can get through QUICKLY with very young kids?
 Here’s 40 read aloud chapter books you can easily get through in one sitting.